ashleydavis/c3-chart-maker/README.md

     show        Optional parameter that shows the browser that renders the chart. dump-chart  Dump the expanded chart definition to standard out for debugging. template    Template directory that contains the HTML and CSS files for the chart.
-You can use this to completely override the chart template.
+You can use this to completely override the chart template. verbose     Enable this option for verbose debug output.

 ### Example